CleftClosure – The all-in-one-concept

 Bernd Spiessl Symposium

-The early completed cleft-lip and palate closure helps children to develop suction, swallow and sound forming without restrictions.
-In cooperation with PD Dr. Dr. Katja Schwenzer-Zimmerer, a specialist in cleft-surgery, the idea arose to represent her concept in a 3D-animated movie.
-In the context of my practical bachelor thesis in Scientific Illustration at the Zürcher Hochschule der Künste (Zurich University of the Arts, Switzerland) the ambition of this work was to show the specific features of her concept.
-Based on a theoretical research about the illustrative history in cranio-maxillofacial surgery I got an overview of the existing visualization and came to the conclusion the best way to clarify the surgical activities is to use modern technologies.
-3D-build animations concentrate the traditional category of visualization in phases to an automatic illustration sequence.
-An animation supports the specific features of the all-in-one concept and shows the technique of the cleft-lip and palate closure in a limited time frame.
-The animation shows the preparation, the closure after the all-in-one-concept and the results of that in the space of a few minutes.
+The early-closed cleft lip and palate enables children to learn to swallow and make sounds normally.
+In cooperation with PD Dr. Dr. Katja Schwenzer-Zimmerer, a pioneer in the field of cleft surgery, the idea was born to illustrate her approach in a 3D animation.
+As part of my practical bachelor thesis in the specialization Scientific Visualization at the ZHdK (Zurich University of the Arts, Zurich, Switzerland) the goal of this work was to show the special features of the All-In-One concept.
+Based on a theoretical work on the illustrative history of maxillofacial surgery, I got an overview of the scope of existing medical illustrations.
+I came to the conclusion that the best way to explain surgical procedures visually is to use modern technologies.
+3D-designed animations depict the traditional illustration category in phases in a moving image sequence.
+One animation highlights the special features of the All-In-One concept and shows a complete gap closure.
+The animated video summarizes the preparation, the closure and the result of the operation in a few minutes.

 The 3D-designed solution gives the viewer optimal orientation in the operating situation.
 This orientation can be directly transferred to a real patient case.
 The main creative goal was to transfer the fascination of traditional medical presentation into the digital implementation of the 3D animation.
 The majority of the target group in this field is attracted by the traditional way of presenting scientific illustrations.
 With the help of colour and light I was able to take these preferences into account in my creative implementation and at the same time make a useful didactic statement.